Guidelines for Traditional Medicinal Materials

 These guidelines provide information for the trade in the dealing of traditional medicinal materials in Singapore.
 The information provided in these guidelines serves to supplement understanding and application of the Laws and Regulations and is not at any time meant to supersede or replace any of the legislation.

 The term "traditional medicinal materials" shall cover medicinal materials from plants, animals or minerals in their natural states, or in processed forms that have undergone simple processing, such as cutting or drying.
 Traditional medicinal materials includes materials used in traditional Chinese medicine, traditional Indian medicine, traditional Malay medicine (Jamu) and also herbal medicines from other countries.
+Herbal materials that are used for food purposes or presented as a food product (e.g. pre-packed raw herbs and flavoured Asian drinks with herbs) do not come under the purview of the Health Sciences Authority.

 Traditional medicinal materials basically fall under two broad categories, mainly those sold in loose or bulk form, and those that are pre-packed for sales (stating information such as product name, brand name, ingredients, dosages and/or instructions for use on the packaging materials).